livepeer/LIPs/LIPs/LIP-25.md

 ## Initial Parameter Values

-There's mainly two initial values that need to be set

-- The initial `OWNER`
-- The `DELAY` for `OWNER` for `FUNCTION` at `TARGET`

 It's established already that intial `owner` this governance system will be the Livepeer Inc Multisig.

 `OWNER=0x04746b890d090ae3c4c5df0101cfd089a4faca6c`

-As aforementioned it seems reasonable for the initial phase to only impose time delays for parameter updates for the Livepeer Inc Multisig.
-This time delay would have to be greater than the current unbonding period (5760 blocks * 7 = 40320 blocks).

-The initial proposal is to 1.5x this value for parameter updates.
-This gives stakeholders plenty of time to exit the protocol in case they don't agree with a parameter update during the initial phase.
-The value can be later adjusted through the governance system if deemed necessary.
+As aforementioned delay will initially be enforced through social convention but expectations for social rules should still be set.

+The proposal is that the Livepeer Inc uses a delay of 1.5x the current unbonding period when staging contract upgrades or parameter updates.
+This value should be used as the `_delay` argument when calling `stage()`.

 `DELAY = 5760 blocks x 7 x 150% = 60480 blocks`